SJTU-ReArch-Group/Paper-Reading-List/distributed_overlap/readme.md

    * a2a is a sync op, but actually after one token finishes topk, it can continue, therefore a2a become async.
    * This work extend comet to multiple layers(attn/moe)

-### DeepSpeed-MoE: Advancing Mixture-of-Experts Inference and Training to Power Next-Generation AI Scale & A Hybrid Tensor-Expert-Data Parallelism Approach to Optimize Mixture-of-Experts Training
+### DeepSpeed-MoE: Advancing Mixture-of-Experts Inference and Training to Power Next-Generation AI Scale
+### A Hybrid Tensor-Expert-Data Parallelism Approach to Optimize Mixture-of-Experts Training(deepspeed-ted)
 * **Source:** PMLR22 & ICS23
 * **Info:**
    * attention(TP)+MOE(EP), exist some redundant comm....